Kosciarz/Kosciarz/README.md

 - 👋 Hi, I’m @Kosciarz
 - 👀 I’m interested in Football and Programming.
-I also like playing on my trumpet and listening to music.
+I like to imerse myself in coding for a few hours at a time and not worry about anything another than me.
-- 🌱 I’m currently learning: C++, Java
+- 🌱 I’m currently learning: C++, C
 - 📫 How to reach me: bartoszbachul1@gmail.com

 <!---